Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <h2 align="center">The Mistake&thinsp;?</h2>

-<p align="center"><b>Charging <code>null</code> for errors is like accusing <code>zero</code> for one can divide by it.</b></p>
+<p align="right">Charging <code>null</code> for errors is like <br />accusing <code>zero</code> for one can divide by it.</b></p>

+### `Null` is a feature not a bug

-First of all, `NullReference` is not a popped transistor, phantom, bug, stub, rudiment, or malware.
-It's a logical, initial, and valid state of objects.
+First of all, `Null` is not a popped transistor, phantom, bug, stub, rudiment, or malware.
+It's a logical agreeement for unassigned variables and initial, and valid state of objects.
 When neglected, it sincerely warns about a breach.

-Besides plain cases, NullReference may be the visible summit of the iceberg made of logical faults.
+Besides plain cases, `NullReference` may be the visible summit of the iceberg made of logical faults.

+That's a rather strange idea that there could be a programming language without `null`.

 ### Blaming the messenger